Scrounger/ioBroker.vis-materialdesign/README.md

 ## Theme Editor

 With the help of the Theme Editor you can centrally set colors, fonts and font sizes for all widgets via the adapter settings.
-This is realized with the help of the [Bindings of the VIS adapter](https://github.com/ioBroker/ioBroker.vis#bindings-of-objects).
 For each widget datapoints (see screenshot below) are created with the set values.
-This makes it possible to use these settings in other widgets (not Material Design Widgets) via bindings.
+This makes it also possible to use these settings in other widgets (not Material Design Widgets) via bindings.

 ##### Datapoint structure